atomisthq/docs/docs/developer/custom-events.md

 With our schema downloaded, we are ready to create the mutation file.
 To do this, we first create a new folder called `<project root>/lib/graphql/mutation`.
 Within this folder, we'll create a new file called `AddSampleEvent.graphql`.

-It's contents should look like this:
+Its contents should look like this:
 ```graphql
 mutation AddSampleEvent($data: CustomSampleEventInput!) {
     ingestCustomSampleEvent(value: $data)